DSSG-paratransit/main_repo/_posts/2015-07-24-Updates-from-Emily.md

 ###Quick Link

-My blog can be found at http://emilydreu.weebly.com/blog.html
+My blog can be found [at this page.] (http://emilydreu.weebly.com/blog.html)

 ###Explaining my blog